CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Discussion

-This privacy-awareness tension stems from what communication researchers have identified as the fundamental trade-off between psychological safety and organizational transparency.
+This redistribution of visibility intersects with a long-standing tension in communication research between psychological safety and organizational transparency.
+The tension stems from what communication researchers have identified as the fundamental trade-off between psychological safety and organizational transparency.
 Students' behaviors—seeking private channels to avoid judgment and protecting others from perceived disruption—represent manifestations of psychological safety-seeking in hierarchical organizations.
 Research has consistently demonstrated that anonymous communication reduces social pressure and enables more honest self-expression, particularly when interacting with authority figures~\cite{suler2004online, clark-gordon2019anonymity}.
 However, this creates what organizational behavior scholars have identified as a fundamental paradox: while privacy enables honest participation, complete transparency can also discourage participation by making members feel overly monitored~\cite{bernstein2012transparency}.

 These findings suggest that future organizational memory systems must balance individual privacy with the members' benefit coming from reinforced organizational memory.
 Our participants suggested privacy-preserving awareness mechanisms, one of which is to periodically report questions at high levels, which would inform managers about question patterns without compromising individual privacy.
-Given the students' preference for direction communication over \sys{}-mediated communication, this alternative can be more effective for lab directors to be aware of the gaps in organizational memory.
+Given the students' preference for direction communication over \sys{}-mediated communication, this alternative could be more effective for lab directors to be aware of the gaps in organizational memory.
 This approach preserves student autonomy while providing managers with actionable insights about knowledge gaps and documentation needs.